-Special Olympics Tennis will be offered on Tuesday evenings from 6-7pm at ARC South, September 3 - October 29.
+Special Olympics Tennis was offered on Tuesday evenings from 6-7pm at ARC South, September 3 - October 29.

-If you are interested in volunteering, please contact Debbie Southern: firstname.lastname@example.org
+If you are interested in volunteering in the future, please contact Debbie Southern: firstname.lastname@example.org

 Special Olympics was founded by Eunice Kennedy in 1968 to inspire changing attitudes about the talents of people with intellectual disabilities.
 Special Olympics Buncombe County provides year-round sports training and athletic competition for youth and adults.
 Sports include alpine skiing and snowboarding, aquatics, athletics, basketball, bocce, bowling, cheerleading, gymnastics, powerlifting, tennis, and soccer.
 We are a volunteer based organization with zero overhead cost.
 All money raised goes directly to our athletes.
 Special Olympics never charges the athletes or families to participate in our program.